deven-org/telemetry-functions/doc/ARCHITECTURE.md

 The first module, "**handler**", is used as controller, to define and handle the whole process, included the error management and the logger.

-The second module, "**addSignature**", is responsible for identifing the events (_DataEvent_) coming from various sources: GitHub events, custom cron-jobs, manual requests, and other systems.
+The second module, "**addSignature**", is responsible for identifing the events (_TriggerEvent_) coming from various sources: GitHub events, custom cron-jobs, manual requests, and other systems.
 This module is designed to be flexible and can be customized to identify a various type of events.

-The "signed event" (_SignedDataEvent_) is then sent to the third module, the processing module, "**collectMetrics**", which is responsible for collecting the metrics, normalizing and transforming the data into a standardized format (_EnhancedDataEvent_).
+The "signed event" (_SignedTriggerEvent_) is then sent to the third module, the processing module, "**collectMetrics**", which is responsible for collecting the metrics, normalizing and transforming the data into a standardized format (_EnhancedTriggerEvent_).

-Once the event has been processed (_EnhancedDataEvent_), the fourth module stores it in a database (currently pushes it to a GitHub repo as JSON file.). _telemetry-functions_ is hosted on Netlify, but this is a temporary solution.
+Once the event has been processed (_EnhancedTriggerEvent_), the fourth module stores it in a database (currently pushes it to a GitHub repo as JSON file.). _telemetry-functions_ is hosted on Netlify, but this is a temporary solution.
 In the future, the function will be hosted on a more robust and scalable platform that can handle large amounts of data.

 ### Code base